 World Trade Center 9/11 Memorial

-The World Trade Center 9/11 Memorial is within a memorial garden, located behind the Manheim Township Public Library on the Overlook Community Campus.
-The memorial area is accessible via a pathway nestled in a wild flower meadow.
-(Links to Location Map and Memorial Area Map ).
+The resting place for the Township's WTC artifact is a memorial garden, located behind the Manheim Township Public Library on the Overlook Community Campus.
+(Links to Location Map and Memorial Area Map).

 The 9/11 Memorial focuses on three themes of the 9/11 tragedy, with specific features of the memorial comprising these themes:

-The Township's 9/11 Memorial project is very unique and special and there are many ways to get involved.
+This Township's 9/11 Memorial project is very unique and special and there are many ways to get involved.
 Since the start of the effort, the Township has been working together with private citizens and businesses to raise funds and in-kind services to realize the final memorial improvements.
-The work and features completed thus far were done through in-kind donations and donated services.
+The work and features being planned so far have been completed through in-kind donations and donated services.

 Gratitude is extended to those who have already given so much: